-Ensure you get the IPv4 address specified.
-Take a screenshot to show that you have successfully given Client1 its address.
+As an exercise ensure you get the IPv4 address specified.
+Make sure that you have successfully given Client1 its address.

 We added Client1 to the network to ensure that Server1 could talk to other internal hosts, so let's test that now.
 Still on Client1, let's check that we can ping Server1: